neonevm/neon-evm.docs/docs/neonswap/neonswap.md

 **Stage 3.** Deploying Uniswap-interface.

 ## Stage 1.
 Deploying contracts in a Neon EVM environment
-No changes to the Uniswap product are required to port applications using the Uniswap service.
+No changes to the Uniswap product are required to port applications using the Neonswap service.
 The product version used is Uniswap-v2.
 Changes are made only to those components that are necessary for its operation on Neon EVM.

 The contracts are built by a typical Solidity compiler used in Ethereum.
 After compilation, all the necessary contracts are deployed on Neon EVM using a Web 3 proxy.
 This proxy provides a standard interface that Ethereum utilities and tools can use.